nuagex/nuagex-labs/0910-VNS-EXFO-TEST-VNF/README.md

 You can [contact NuageX representatives](mailto:nuagex+EXFO@nuagenetworks.net) with the request to obtain the paths to these files.

 ### 3.1.4 Boot ISO
 Initial configuration of the EXFO agents is done by means of the boot ISO files.
-The steps to generate these iso files can be found in the Integration steps with screenshots.
+The steps to generate these iso files can be found in the Integration guide with screenshots.
 Fill in the ISO download links on the lines [77-78](./cats/vars.robot#L77-L78) and automation scripts will download the ISO files for the agents accordingly.

 ## 3.2 Starting configuration process
 The configuration process will handle all of the heavy-lifting of the lab configuration.
 Starting with overlay object creation as well as NSG bootstrapping and activation, finishing with the creation of the VNFs.